mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 Have you ever experienced the vastness of space in which the blooming flowers very smoothly enter into your heart, without “decoding” them?
 We are always *decoding* flowers.
 Do you understand decoding flowers?
 Without decoding the beautiful flowers, the beautiful blooming flowers smoothly enter into your heart.
 That is the vastness of space.

-In Buddhism, that vastness of space is what is called [emptiness](glossary#śūnyatā).
+In Buddhism, that vastness of space is what is called emptiness.
 Emptiness is vast, unfathomable, boundless.
 [There is] no particular power, no particular force, [like] what you think.
 But it is there, which is unfathomable, and deep, and vast, and boundless.
 And then when you get into it, it’s very evasive for us to understand what it is, because it is vast, it is boundless.
 But when it is not there, when it doesn’t exist, it’s very difficult for *us* to exist.
 So that is space, that is what is called emptiness.

 So, “Never do we have a pure space before us in which the flowers are always unfolded.
 It’s forever world and ... nowhere without not.”
 We always see the world created by us; “nowhere without not.”
 Always we see the world created by us, and believe that is important for us.
 But the most important thing is the vastness of space.
 The world created by us is a tiny world.
 We can see it from each individual telescope.
 This is also important for us, because that is the world in which we live.
 But in order to live in this small world, we have to know the bigger scale of the world.
 That is the vastness of space.
 According to Buddhism, it is called emptiness.
 Emptiness is not the [world].
 I don’t know what it is.
 But *it is* emptiness – anywhere, anytime.

-*(Transcriber’s Note: For “nowhere without not,” Katagiri Roshi seems to interpret “without not” as emptiness, and “nowhere” as meaning the same as “never”, i.e., “never emptiness”.
-The poem – in German – actually says something like “*never  *nowhere without not,” or “never the nowhere minus the no”.
-In that case, “nowhere without not” or “the nowhere minus the no” would be emptiness.
-However, the point is probably the same.)*
+(*Transcriber’s Note:* For “nowhere without not,” Katagiri Roshi seems to interpret “without not” as emptiness, and “nowhere” as meaning the same as “never”, i.e., “never emptiness.”
+The poem – in German – actually says something like “*never* nowhere without not,” or “never the nowhere minus the no.” In that case, “nowhere without not” or “the nowhere minus the no” would be emptiness.
+However, the point is probably the same.)

 #### 32:17